Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 - Universal Credit delays do not count.
 The guidance is unambiguous: if the arrears exist because the tenant has not received their Universal Credit, you cannot evict on Ground 8.
 This is a statutory carve-out you cannot contract around.

-Ground 10 — any rent arrears
+Ground 10 — Can I evict for any level of rent arrears?

 Discretionary.
 4 weeks' notice.